Horizontal curves of hyperbolic metrics: Introduction

 Implicit above is the fact that because we are working on hyperbolic surfaces, the function $x\mapsto \inj_{g(t)}(x)$ is a continuous function for each $t\in [0,T)$, and thus the convergence of \eqref{unif_conv} is genuinely $C^0$ convergence of continuous functions to a continuous limit.
 (See also Remark \ref{si_rmk}.)
 The definition of the $C^k$ norm is made precise in \eqref{Ck_notation2}.

 Theorem \ref{convergence_of_g2} is particularly useful in the case that the horizontal curve degenerates, i.e. when $\liminf_{t\upto T}\inj_{g(t)}(M)=0$, or equivalently when $\cu$ is not the whole of $M$.
-In this case, a significant aspect of Theorem \ref{convergence_of_g2} is that if $\de(t)$ converges to zero more slowly than $\cl(t)^2$ as $t\upto T$, then $g(t)$ must have settled down to its limit on the $\de(t)$-thick part by time $t$ (the `solid' part).
+In this case, a significant aspect of Theorem \ref{convergence_of_g2} is that if $\de(t)$ converges to zero more slowly than $\cl(t)^2$ as $t\upto T$, in the sense that $\frac{\cl(t)^2}{\de(t)}\to 0$ as $t\upto T$, then $g(t)$ must have settled down to its limit on the $\de(t)$-thick part by time $t$ (the `solid' part).
 The infinite amount of subsequent stretching required to pinch a collar would then be going on purely on the $\de(t)$-thin part (the `liquid' part).

-This refined understanding is essential in our work on the Teichm\"uller harmonic map flow, which is a flow that takes a map $u$ from a surface $(M,g)$ to a general closed Riemannian manifold $(N,G)$ and flows both $u$ and $g$ in order to reduce the harmonic map energy $E(u,g)$ as quickly as possible.
+This type of control can be considered an unusual perspective on the very familiar concept of collar degeneration.
+Nevertheless, this perspective is fundamental when the hyperbolic surface $(M,g(t))$ serves as the domain on which we solve a PDE such as a geometric flow; in this case a departure from the usual viewpoint modulo diffeomorphisms is necessary.
+A first instance of this occurs in our work on the Teichm\"uller harmonic map flow, which is a flow that takes a map $u$ from a surface $(M,g)$ to a general closed Riemannian manifold $(N,G)$ and flows both $u$ and $g$ in order to reduce the harmonic map energy $E(u,g)$ as quickly as possible, see \cite{RT} for details.
 The way the flow is set up, the metric $g$ always moves in a horizontal direction, and so the theory of this paper applies instantly.
 Indeed, in \cite{global}, we use Theorem \ref{convergence_of_g2} to describe the finite-time singularities of the flow for both the metric and map components.
 On the `solid' part of the domain, where the metric $g(t)$ has settled down near to its limit, the map $u$ will converge in a traditional sense.
 Meanwhile, the theory of this paper controls the `liquid' part, where all the stretching is yet to occur, in a sufficiently strong manner that the map looks like a harmonic map at every scale and from every viewpoint.
-Other results from this paper that will be used elsewhere, particularly in \cite{global}, include our direct control on the injectivity radius (Lemma \ref{rootinjevol2}), our elliptic estimate for $\pt g$ (Lemma \ref{yaba_lemma}) and our results relating the geometry at different times (Lemma \ref{lemma:Ck-horiz}).

-Some of the technology we develop (taken from an early draft of this paper) has already been applied in \cite{buz_rup}.
+Because of the decomposition \eqref{gen_curve_decomp} the results of the present paper are applicable not only in situations where a curve of metrics moves purely in horizontal directions, but also for general curves of metrics on surfaces.
+Some of the technology we develop here has already been applied in such a situation in \cite{buz_rup}, where the theory of the present paper controls the horizontal part while different techniques control the conformal deformations and modifications by diffeomorphisms.
+A more recent application of this type can be found in \cite{lothar}.